AlyssaYoung/AVQA/README.md

 - Pip

 ## Notice
+To improve the code readability, we have recently rebuilded our code.
+You may encounter some bugs or find performance difference compared with the results reported in the paper.
+Please feel free to contact us if you have any questions or suggestions.
+Both [issues](https://github.com/AlyssaYoung/AVQA/issues) and emails(pinci_yang@outlook.com) are available.

 ## Citation
 If you find our paper or code useful, please cite our paper using the following bibtex: